rbutleriii/Clinotator/README.md

 	<dt>Clinotator Raw Score (**CTRS**)</dt>
 	<dd>A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
 The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25.

 The age of the assertion is penalized as new data is incorporated into newer assertions as well as previous data, creating a larger set of evidence over time.
-For years 0-2, there is no penalty, then there is a 10% reduction gradation in weight per year through year 7, at which point the penalty stays at a static 50% reduction thereafter.
+For the first two years, there is no penalty, then there is a 10% reduction gradation in weight per year through 6 years , at which point the penalty stays at a static 50% reduction thereafter.

-The assertion type is that largest weight, with values of: Benign(B) = -5, Likely benign(LB) = -3, Uncertain significance(US) = -0.5, Likely pathogenic(LP) = 4 and Pathogenic(P) = 5.
+The assertion type is that largest weight, with values of: Benign(B) = -5, Likely benign(LB) = -3, Uncertain significance(US) = -0.3, Likely pathogenic(LP) = 1.6 and Pathogenic(P) = 2.9.
 For more information on the weighting decisions, see our publication.<sup>6</sup></dd>
 </dl>
 <dl>
 	<dt>Average Clinical Assertion Age (**CTAA**)</dt>